Sabda Alam: Production

 After the success of Badai Pasti Berlalu, Chrisye was approached by Amin Wijaya of Musica Studios and offered a chance to record an album.
 Chrisye agreed upon the condition that he would be given creative freedom.
 Musica agreed to those conditions.
 Chrisye later recalled receiving much support from Amin during the recording of Sabda Alam.

 Sabda Alam was recorded in Musica's studios in Jakarta, Indonesia using double tracking.
 It featured Chrisye on vocals, guitar, and bass, Jockie Soerjoprajogo on acoustic piano and keyboard, and Keenan Nasution on drums and percussion, with arrangement by Chrisye and Yockie.
 Guruh Sukarnoputra, who previously collaborated with Chrisye on Guruh Gipsy, contributed three songs.

 The songs were written and produced in a similar style as Badai Pasti Berlalu, with romantic and melancholic songs.
 Recording took place from morning until night; Chrisye eventually fell ill from the effort.
 During the recording, executives from Musica were not allowed to enter, even though they requested it often.

+In this album, there is a song called 'Kala Sang Surya Tenggelam', written by Guruh Sukarnoputra.
+This pop song was quite popular among many people because of its beautiful lyrics and melody.

 Track listing

 Reception

-Sabda Alam was well-received upon release and sold well.
+Originally scheduled to be released in August 1977, Sabda Alam was officially released in January 1978.
+It was well-received upon release and sold well.
 In 2007, Rolling Stone Indonesia listed Sabda Alam as the 51st best Indonesian album of all time, and in 2009 they selected "Anak Jalanan" as the 72nd best Indonesian song of all time.